How to Replace Air Conditioning Fuses

 Do you know how to test for voltage using a voltmeter?

-Now you can remove the fuses either by popping them out with your hands if they are in the handle itself or by grabbing them with a pair of pliers with insulated handles.
+- Now you can remove the fuses either by popping them out with your hands if they are in the handle itself or, if not, by grabbing them with a pair of pliers with insulated handles.
 Never use bare metal handles when working with electricity.

 Air Conditioner Breakers